 Your Separation - Your Process

 Mediation is still not as widely recognised as I would like it to be and can sometimes be mistaken for counselling.
 Mediation is a process where both parties attempt to resolve issues with the assistance of a mediator who is neutral.
 Its purpose is to help you move forward with the decisions you need to make and to give you the tools to make your own decisions on an informed basis, without any pressure.
 The work in mediation is done face to face with your mediator who will work with you throughout.

 The process begins with your mediator discussing with you the issues which need to be resolved.
 These are often not limited to just the external issues of a divorce but the underlying areas which need to be addressed such as the emotions you are both dealing with, communication, breakdown in trust, how you can approach any discussions with your children and what to say to your friends and family who ask.
-These important areas are often overlooked in the legal process and can lead to long term unresolved conflict and problems long after the legal process has ended.
+These important areas are often overlooked in the legal process and can lead to long term unresolved conflict and problems long after the legal process has ended which can impact the whole family.

 I will sit with you both assisting you to identify the issues and help you to consider how each of your options would work in reality.